A guide to credit card statements

 What do I need to look out for on my credit card statement?

-When you get your statement, there’ll be a few things that you need to look out for:
+When you get your statement, there’ll be some key information that you need to look out for:

 • Summary of activity: shows your outstanding balance, available credit, payments, purchases, cash advances, fees, balance transfers and any interest charges.